gmcmanus/anki-roam-import/README.md

 near the block of the Roam cloze note, then it will be recorded as the source of the note.
 The add-on looks for sources in these locations:
 * Immediate children of the note block.
-* Siblings of the note block, with preference to the first sibling after the note block, then nearest sibling before the note block.
-* Parent block, its parents, and so on.
+* Parent of the note block, its parents, and so on.

 ## Areas for improvement

 * Currently only a single Roam block is used to create a single Anki note.
-* Better detection of the source of a note - perhaps looking at siblings of parents?
 * Better conversion of Roam Markdown into Anki HTML e.g. links